simonwahll/wahllcontent/dart/dart/do_while_loop.md

 Where `<condition>` is a logical condition that determines if the code in the body should run or not.

 When Dart comes across a `do while` loop it starts by running the code in the body and then evaluates the condition inside the parenthesis after the `while` word.
-If the condition evaluates to `true` the loop will run again but if the condition evaluates to `false` the `do while` loop is terminated and Dart will continue executing the code after the loop.
+If the condition evaluates to `true` the body will run again but if the condition evaluates to `false` the `do while` loop is terminated and Dart will continue executing the code after the loop.

 ## Examples